Skip to main content

 Does the QCA offer guidance and training for following its Code?

 Yes.
 QCA members receive support documents to assist with the Code’s adoption and are invited to attend free Code workshops.
-We also publish additional governance guides, including the QCA’s Audit Committee Guide, Remuneration Committee Guide, Practical Guide to ESG, and the Board Performance Review Guide.
-Non-members can pay additionally for workshops or extra publications.
+We also publish additional governance guides, including the QCA’s Audit Committee Guide, QCA Remuneration Committee Guide, QCA Environmental and Social Guide, QCA Nomination Committee Guide, and the QCA Board Performance Review Guide.

 Is the QCA Code just a simpler version of the FRC’s UK Code?